drmohundro/mohundro.com/blog/articles/2011-05-31-fun-with-binary.md

 I know what you're thinking... "did he just say 'binary data'?
 Like, 1's and 0's?"
 Well, yes, yes I did.
 If you're like me, the last time you actively had to do anything with straight binary data was in college when you were learning how to convert between binary to hex to decimal and back again.
-I would imaging that most of us run into hex somewhat frequently, but that we don't actually have to deal with binary data as often.
+I would imagine that most of us run into hex somewhat frequently, but that we don't actually have to deal with binary data as often.

 ## Some Background

-As one of my recent projects, I had to write an API that interfaced with some hardware, which was something relatively new to me.
+On one of my recent projects, I had to write an API that interfaced with some hardware, which was something relatively new to me.
 Most of my work in the past has been either standard client-side GUI applications or web applications.
-I have yet to have written any applications to talk over a serial port.
-Even with this new project, I didn't have to talk over ports because the hardware did have a relatively nice .NET SDK for it.
+I have yet to have written any applications that talk over a serial port.
+Even with this new project, I didn't have to talk over ports because the hardware had a relatively nice .NET SDK for it.
 The primary flaw with the SDK was that it still had quite a few methods that only returned byte arrays.
 The documentation for those byte arrays was specified in a table of bits... in other words, if the second bit in the fourth byte is on, then one